 Deciding whether to work in IT or Accounting is a commonly asked question, but not many have seemed to answer.
-We can’t make the decision for you, but we can definitely point you in a direction where you understand a bit more.
-The first thing to remember is that these fields are long term jobs with 40 hour work weeks, so you must be careful with what you’re choosing!
+We can’t decide for you, but we can point you in a direction where you understand a bit more.
+The first thing to remember is that these fields are long-term jobs with 40-hour work weeks, so you must be careful with what you’re choosing!

 We need to understand the basics of each industry before we break them down.

-In Accounting, it will be your responsibility for managing financial statements.
-With the higher role in the company, you are responsible for communicating statements (whether it’d be financial or non-financial) that are entitled to the company or business.
+In Accounting, it will be your responsibility to manage financial statements.
+With the higher role in the company, you are responsible for communicating statements (whether it’s financial or non-financial) that are entitled to the company or business.

 In IT, the roles can range from practical technician work to coding and software-related tasks.
 In this industry, you face constant changes and updates to further challenge your skills.

 Before jumping right in, you’ll need to ask yourself these questions to confirm your long-term career path.
 Since you are going to be here 40 hours a week for a good amount of years, you must make sure you enjoy what you are doing!

 Would you want to have a well-respected role within the company?